Everything to Do, See, and Eat on the Delaware River Waterfront This Season

 Cherry Street Pier / Photograph by Maria Young

 This one’s open year-round, but there’s even more to do (and eat) in the warmer months.
-Since 2018, this unique open-air, mixed-use space — formerly Municipal Pier 9 — has combined workspace and public space in a way that enhances both.
-Stroll through the pier past two levels of artists’ studios (with windows so you can see them at work), check out the art installations on view, attend pop-up events, and grab an al fresco drink at the seasonal Garden.
-(There are also more French toast bites at the pier’s entrance.)
+Since 2018, this open-air, mixed-use space — formerly Municipal Pier 9 — has combined workspace and public space in a way that enhances both.
+Stroll through the pier past two levels of artists’ studios (with windows so you can see them at work), check out the art installations on view, and attend pop-up events.

-If you’re looking to pick up some unique finds this summer, check out their artisan markets and El Mercado throughout the year — plus Liberty Flea on the last weekend of May and the Live More Marketplace each month.
-And First Fridays bring performances, family art activities, and open studio tours, so be sure to check out what they’ve got planned each month.
+If you’re looking to pick up some one-of-a-kind finds this summer, check out their artisan markets and El Mercado.
+And First Fridays bring performances, art activities, and open studio tours, so be sure to check out what they’ve got planned each month.

 liberty point waterfront bar